Anwendung alter Handwerkstechniken, Rekonstruktion des kulturellen Erbes, gesunder Lebenstil mit Ernährung und Natur

 02.04.2019 - 09.04.2019

-We have been meeting the others and waiting in small local coffee shop in Dudenice, where they set up small bakery for cakes.
+We met the other members and waiting in small local coffee shop in Dudenice, where they set up small bakery for cakes.
 Dudince is spa town, has a healing water for the musculoskeletal problems.

 The next day